Balhir/notes/BRE-information-sources.md

 | SAT | External |
 | VRK | External | SSL certificate installation needed |

+## Existing flags

+### Finland

-Disbale Balance service
+Disable Balance service
 Disable Lis backup

+## Collection system situation

-CCS FI - no collection, empty result is returned.
+- CCS FI - no collection, empty result is returned.
 Can be converted to flag, since currently we are using decision exception to skip check
-CCS DK - we are using decision exception to skip check, lack of data fails the decision.
+- CCS DK - we are using decision exception to skip check, lack of data fails the decision.
+- CCS SE - we are using decision exception to skip check, empty result with SuccessfulSearch = true skips check.
+The same used in Pre Credit SE